-Both "carrots and sticks" are needed to promote acceptance of safety management responsibilities and performance results.
-The "carrots" needed are as important as effective deterrents.
+Both "carrots and sticks" are needed to promote acceptance of safety management responsibilities and performance.
+The "carrots" necessary are as important, if not more so, than effective deterrents.
 Strong recognition and rewards are necessary to promote individual and organizational safety performance excellence.
 Organizations that struggle with respect to building an effective safety culture often are plagued by the following:

-- Managers and supervisors not being recognized or rewarded for personal safety performance - Employees not being recognized or rewarded for personal safety performance
+- Managers and supervisors are not recognized or significantly rewarded for personal safety performance - Employees are not recognized or significantly rewarded for personal safety performance